 The number of Indians moving abroad for studies, jobs or business opportunities has seen a massive surge in the last couple of decades.
 Historically, millions of Indians have settled abroad, primarily in North American and European countries.
 A couple of thousands have also been cashing in on employment opportunities in the Middle East.

 Tagged as NRIs (Non Resident Indians), this category of Indians are people who are domicile citizens of India with an Indian passport and have immigrated to another country for education, employment or any other legal purpose.
 There is another category of Indians whose ancestry makes them a PIO (Person of Indian Origin), who are not citizens of India.
 The magnitude of remittances from the NRI community is massive, owing to the number of people working on a long duration assignment abroad.
 Banks and Financial institutions provide exclusive banking and loan products based on specific requirement of NRIs.

 Leading Indian banks such as ICICI, HDFC, Axis, Kotak and SBI offer tailor made home loan scheme for NRIs at exclusive rates and terms.
 Financing is extended for a wide range of housing needs which includes purchase of flat/house/plot, construction and towards costs of renovating/repair of an existing home.

 Let us look at three leading players in the home loan sector which provide appealing home loan options for NRIs.

 Country’s largest private sector bank, ICICI extends home finance options to NRIs looking at buying a house, construction, purchasing a plot and for other housing related needs.

 A charge of 0.50 percent of the approved loan amount is deductible as processing fees.
-Surcharge and prevailing service tax rates are applicable on the processing fee.
+Surcharge and prevailing GST rates are applicable on the processing fee.